BrandonQDo/personal-spending-analysis/README.md

 # Personal Spending Analysis (Excel)

-This project analyzes multi-month credit card transaction data to identify spending trends across different categories.
+This project analyzes multi-month credit card transaction data to identify category-level spending trends.

 ## OVERVIEW
 - Categorized transactions into groups such as entertainment, transportation, and subscriptions